camunda/camunda-docs/docs/components/connectors/custom-built-connectors/connector-sdk.md

 ### Outbound Connector project outline

-There are multiple parts of a Connector that enables it for reuse, as a reusable building block, for modeling, and for the runtime behavior.
+There are multiple parts of a Connector that enable it for reuse, modeling, and the runtime behavior.
 For example, the following parts make up an outbound Connector:

 ```